CrzyMan/Block-Man/README.md

 ----
 TO PREVIEW

-Simply run "main.html" (or the other main.html!) in a canvas element supporting browser to get a working model of the final level of "Block Dude." (currently the last level of Block Dude, but level two of Block Man)
+Simply run the .html file in a canvas element supporting browser to get a working model of the final level of "Block Dude." (currently the last level of Block Dude, but level two of Block Man)

 ----
 IMPLEMENTED: